gudrob/uws-http-starter/README.md

-# µWebSockets.js HTTP Server Starter Kit
+# uWebSockets.js HTTP Server Starter Kit

 ### A starter kit for nodejs projects using the http server of µWebSockets.js

-µWebSockets.js offers great performance not only for websockets but http servers aswell.
+uWebSockets.js offers great performance not only for websockets but http servers aswell.

 Because it has its share of pitfalls I have created this fully typed starter kit.
-The starter kit has less than 200 Lines of Code but provides you with an alternate router and request approach for µWebSockets.js so you can keep your app structured and use async functions easily.
+The starter provides you with an alternate router (from gudatr/uws-rooter) and request approach for µWebSockets.js and helper functions for files and middleware so you can keep your app structured and use async functions easily.

 After npm install you can compile and start the example server using